-You may also see varying length of foam rollers from shorter 18-inch rollers to a full length that's longer than your torso.
+You may also see varying lengths of foam rollers from shorter 18-inch rollers to a full length that’s longer than your torso.

 No doubt, foam rollers come in different sizes, densities, and shapes.